Cognism | Blog | Connect

 Building up a loyal audience in this way can also inform your future content - and lead to more repurposing opportunities.

-As a B2B company, we spend a lot of time on LinkedIn and have an attentive professional audience from which to gain insights.
+As a B2B company, we spend a lot of time on LinkedIn and have an attentive professional audience to gain insights.
 We regularly feature our audience on our blogs, podcasts, and email newsletters.

-This creates a feedback loop - thanks to our followers, we’re constantly discovering new ideas to share and repurpose.
+This creates a feedback loop.
+Thanks to our followers, we’re constantly discovering new ideas to share and repurpose.

 Content production insights